Sapphire-Digital-Interns-Master/code_challenges/season/the_basics.md

 What would happen here and why?
 How should I change this code to get an output of 14?

 **Answer 6:**
+It will cause an error because we have to decide whether we want string or integers.
+To get an output of 14 we will need to change the 14 from being a string to a number.

 ## Question 7